 NextGen service providers are located in community organization/agencies throughout the service region.
-Services are predominantly provided on-site.
-However, service providers partner with local NCWorks Career centers to provide additional support/resources to enhance program enrollment.
+Services are predominantly provided on-site at the organization/agency.
+However, service providers often partner with local NCWorks Career Centers to provide additional support/resources to enhance program enrollment and extend services.

-7. Attach the Local Area WDB Youth Service Provider's chart, effective July 1, 2022, using the PY 2022 Youth Service Provider List provided.
-Complete each column to include specifying where Youth Services are provided.
-Name the document: PY 2022 Local Area WDB Name Youth Service Provider List.
+- 7. Attach the Local Area WDB Youth Service Provider's chart, effective July 1, 2023, using the PY 2023 Youth Service Provider List provided.
+Complete each column to include specifying where Youth Services are provided. - Name the document: PY 2023 Turning Point WDB Youth Service Provider List - 8.
+Provide the date and process for when the competitive procurement of the Youth Programs was completed, to include any contract extensions and the current year of the contract (e.g., first of possible three years).